robinweser/elodin/Specification.md

 }
 ```

 Conditional declarations are special declarations that are only applied if a given **condition** is fulfilled.
+Think of them as if-statements.

 #### Condition